BrotatoMods/Brotato-ContentLoader/README.md

 ContentLoader makes it easy to add new content to Brotato.

-You can add: *Characters, Items, Weapons, Weapon Sets, Challenges (for all danger levels).*
+You can add: *Characters, Items, Weapons, Weapon Sets, Challenges.*

 For references, see the mods that use ContentLoader in [Notable Mods](#notable-mods) below.